Édouard Manet: Music in the Tuileries

-Luncheon on the Grass (Le déjeuner sur l'herbe)
+Luncheon on the Grass (Le Déjeuner sur l'herbe)

-A major early work is The Luncheon on the Grass (Le Déjeuner sur l'herbe), originally Le Bain.
-The Paris Salon rejected it for exhibition in 1863, but Manet agreed to exhibit it at the Salon des Refusés (Salon of the Rejected) which was a parallel exhibition to the official Salon, as an alternative exhibition in the Palais des Champs-Elysée.
-The Salon des Refusés was initiated by Emperor Napoleon III as a solution to a problematic situation which came about as the Selection Committee of the Salon that year rejected 2,783 paintings of the c.
-5000.
-Each painter could decide whether to take the opportunity to exhibit at the Salon des Refusés, although fewer than 500 of the rejected painters chose to do so.
+Another major early work is The Luncheon on the Grass (Le Déjeuner sur l'herbe), originally Le Bain.
+The Paris Salon rejected it for exhibition in 1863, but Manet agreed to exhibit it at the Salon des Refusés (Salon of the Rejected).
+This parallel salon was initiated by Emperor Napoleon III as a solution to the public outcry after the official salon's Selection Committee only accepted 2,217 paintings out of more than 5,000 submissions.
+It gave rejected artists the opportunity to display their paintings if they chose.

-Manet employed model Victorine Meurent, his wife Suzanne, future brother-in-law Ferdinand Leenhoff, and one of his brothers to pose.
-Meurent also posed for several more of Manet's important paintings including Olympia; and by the mid-1870s she became an accomplished painter in her own right.